sbersier/pca_svc/README.md

 `python randomVoices.py --amplification 1.5 --seed 123456 --input_file G_38_speakers_0_v74.pth --config config_pca_38.json `

 Will generate `G_random_seed_123456_PCA_38_scale_1.5.pth` that will contain 38 randomly generated voices and the config file `random_config.json`
+The `--amplitication` (float point number) scales scales the generated random vectors.
+It will make the voices more diverse.
+Conversely, if you set it to 0.0 then all voices will be equal to the neutral voice.
+If you go too high, then voices start to sound weird (but it can be funny).

 To listen to it:
 - launch svcg